gbdev/pandocs/content/Video_Display.md

 for the window are stored in the Tile Data Table.
 Both the Background and the window share the same Tile Data Table.

-Both background and window can be disabled or enabled separately via bits in the LCDC register.
+Window can be disabled(0)/enabled(1) with 5th bits of LCDC register.

 # VRAM Banks (CGB only)